charleslavon/reactjs-simple-template/README.md

-This lighweight boilerplate app is intendended to provide minimal bloat with explicit configs that are easily extendable.
+This lightweight boilerplate app is intendended to provide minimal bloat with explicit configs that are easily extendable.

 ##### Clone the project
 1. create a directory for your new app, mkdir my-new-app & cd my-new-app